gtoal/uparse/README.md

 re-indent an Algol60 source file (such as the examples in `test/*.a60`) while canonicalizing some of the alternative Algol symbols to something approaching the *publication syntax* standard, with stropped keywords having been converted to underlined format.
-You can compile the canonical Algol60 program by piping it through the `unicode_to_jff` utility in the `tools/` subdirectory, and feeding that to the `jff-a2c` compiler from [`https://github.com/JvanKatwijk/algol-60-compiler`](https://github.com/JvanKatwijk/algol-60-compiler).
+The command-line option "-jff" will cause the source to be output in plain ascii instead, in a format suitable for feeding to the `jff-a2c` (or `jff-algol`) command from [`https://github.com/JvanKatwijk/algol-60-compiler`](https://github.com/JvanKatwijk/algol-60-compiler).
+Using the parser in this way should enable Algol 60 source files in almost any encoding to be compiled with the jff compiler.

 ### The grammar files